scalameter/scalameter.github.com/home/releasing.md

 ## Examples

-Invoking release process updates also [scalameter-examples](https://github.com/scalameter/scalameter-examples).
+Invoking the release process also updates [scalameter-examples](https://github.com/scalameter/scalameter-examples).

-After steps listed in [Library](##Library) section additional work is done, which involves:
+After the steps listed in [Library](##Library) section, the following steps are performed:
-- cloning scalameter-examples to temporary directory
+- cloning scalameter-examples to a temporary directory
-- updating version of ScalaMeter artifact to release version in each example respectively
+- updating the version of the ScalaMeter artifact to the latest release version in each example, respectively
 - commiting all changes
 - tagging examples repo with tag in format `v$releaseVersion`
-- updating version of ScalaMeter artifact to snapshot version in each example respectively
+- updating the version of the ScalaMeter artifact to the snapshot version in each example, respectively
 - commiting all changes
 - pushing all changes to remote